talonhub/community/PRACTICES.md

 ## Sleep Practices

 - Use the `sleep` action instead of the Python `time.sleep` function.
-- Avoid sleeping inside a cron thread because Talon currently runs all of the cron jobs in a single thread.
+- Avoid sleeping inside a `cron` job because Talon currently runs all of the `cron` jobs in a single thread.
+- Avoid sleeping for 2 seconds or more to avoid blocking input and triggering a watchdog warning in the log.
+Consider using `cron` for scheduling significantly delayed actions.